-In the United States, we market and distribute our products directly to consumers through a wide variety of direct-to-consumer sales and marketing strategies including consumer advertising, an inside-sales staff, and a physician referral model.
-Of the \$284.0 million of our 2019 revenue derived from the United States, approximately 55.0% represented direct-to-consumer sales, 37.5% represented sales to traditional home medical equipment providers, distributors (including our private label partner) and resellers, and 7.5% represented direct-to-consumer rentals.
+In the United States, we market and distribute our products directly to consumers through a wide variety of direct-to-consumer sales and marketing strategies including consumer advertising, an inside sales staff, and a physician referral model.
+We initially planned for sales and marketing expansion in 2020, but this expansion was negatively impacted due to the COVID-19 pandemic and related PHE, which we believe reduced the close rates on patients who contacted us in 2020, led to less efficient marketing spend, caused a reduction in the number of oxygen therapy patients who responded to our marketing campaigns, and had a negative impact on the timing of a pricing trial, all of which resulted in leading us to stall the planned sales and marketing expansion, and as a result of which we also hired fewer sales representatives than initially planned.
+Of the \$246.3 million of our 2020 revenue derived from the United States, approximately 49.4% represented direct-to-consumer sales, 39.1% represented sales to traditional home medical equipment providers, distributors (including our private label partner) and resellers, and 11.5% represented direct-to-consumer rentals.

-As of December 31, 2019, we employed a marketing team of 8 people, an in-house sales team of 371 people (including 329 inside sales representatives), a field-based sales team of 20 people (including 17 physician sales representatives), and a business-to-business sales and support team of 13 people.
+As of December 31, 2020, we employed a marketing team of 7 people, an in-house sales team of 349 people (including 300 inside sales representatives), a field-based sales team of 29 people (including 24 physician sales representatives), and a business-to-business sales and support team of 14 people.